 Specialty Imaging effects can be used to provide low-cost document security or novelty effects designed to grab the reader's attention.
 While the effects may be reproducible on a good copier, by combining these effects with variable data, it becomes much more difficult to change or modify any of the Specialty Imaging effects without destroying the visual appearance.
 In addition, some effects can be hidden, or are not obvious to the casual observer.
-Examples are the two layer Fluorescent or Infrared effects.
+Examples are the two-layer Fluorescent, Infrared, or the new Pantograph (v2) effects.

-Specialty Imaging effects are especially useful in applications, such as parking passes, event tickets, ID Cards or other types of documents, that would benefit from some level of fraud protection.
-Xerox VIPP® Specialty Imaging can provide this added protection at a low cost, without the need to add additional hardware, toner or expensive post processing equipment.
+Specialty Imaging effects are especially useful in applications, such as parking passes, event tickets, ID Cards, or other types of documents, that would benefit from some level of fraud protection.
+Xerox VIPP® Specialty Imaging can provide this added protection at a low cost without the need to add additional hardware, toner, or expensive post processing equipment.

 VIPP® Specialty Imaging effects add the ability to enhance the design by including text that can only be viewed under special circumstances.
-These effects are achieved through the use of color, media and Xerox technology.
+These effects are achieved through the use of color, media, and Xerox technology.
 Specialty Imaging effects can only be reproduced when printing the VIPP® application, they are not reproducible when viewing on the screen.
+SI effects are supported when using .vpc formats and are not intended for pdf conversions.

-Specialty Imaging effects are based on technologies used to embed an alphanumeric string into a print pattern in such a way that the string is indecipherable under normal viewing conditions, but, becomes visible under special viewing conditions, or with the aid of simple tools such as a loupe, UV light or infrared camera.
+Specialty Imaging effects are based on technologies used to embed an alphanumeric string into a print pattern in such a way that the string is indecipherable under normal viewing conditions, but becomes visible under special viewing conditions, or with the aid of simple tools such as a loupe, UV light, or infrared camera.

 Due to the unique properties of the Specialty imaging fonts and colors, not all fonts and SI colors will work equally well across all Xerox production devices nor on all types of media.
+In addition, the print quality of your device can greatly impact the ability to use SI effects.
 It is highly recommended that you use VDE to create a patch book of the effects you are interested in, using a combination of different font families and SI colors.
 Print this patch book to the target print device and review the output.
 This will help you select the effects and SI colors that work best for your application on the target print device.